Brazilian presidential inauguration: Ceremonies at the Planalto Palace

 Indoors or, more commonly, in the outdoor Parlatorium of the Planalto Palace, the former president hands over the presidential sash to the new president.
 The National Anthem is played for the third time as soon as the sash is placed over the shoulder of the new president.

 In the case of a re-elected president, there is, of course, no ceremony for the handing over of the presidential sash.
 Instead, the re-invested president merely re-assumes the use of the sash, and that is not done in the Parlatorium, but before the president's arrival there.
 Three Brazilian presidents have been re-elected, Fernando Henrique Cardoso, Luiz Inácio Lula da Silva and Dilma Rousseff.
 In Cardoso's case, as soon as he re-entered the Planalto Palace after the joint session in the Palace of Congress, he went indoors and received the presidential sash on a cushion.
-His chief of staff placed it on the president's shoulder.
-The President then went on to present himself at the Parlatorium.
-In the case of President Lula's re-election, the President received the sash at the foot of the entrance ramp of the Planalto Palace, and thus entered the palace via the ramp already wearing the sash, going directly to the Parlatorium.
+His chief of staff placed it on his shoulder.
+He then went on to present himself at the Parlatorium.
+In the case of President Lula's re-election for his second term, he received the sash at the foot of the entrance ramp of the Planalto Palace, and thus entered the palace via the ramp already wearing the sash, going directly to the Parlatorium.
 In the case of President Dilma Rousseff, she received the presidential sash from an aide at the top of Planalto Palace's entrance ramp, immediately after ascending that ramp.
 While reelected Presidents Cardoso and Lula had the sash placed on their shoulders by the aide who brought it to them, President Dilma Rousseff took the sash and she placed it on her shoulder herself.
 President Rousseff then remained at the top of the Palace's front ramp, facing the square, as the National Anthem was played, and once the National Anthem finished she then proceeded to the Parlatorium.
 The prior re-elected presidents merely resumed the use of the sash without the ceremony of the National Anthem being played at this point.

 In the outdoor Parlatorium the president (new or re elected), already using the presidential sash, delivers a public address facing the Three Powers Square where the people are assembled.